psi4/psi4/doc/sphinxman/source/external.rst

 To circumvent difficulties with running multiple jobs in the same scratch, the process ID (PID) of the |PSIfour| instance is incorporated into the full file name; therefore, it is safe to use the same scratch directory for calculations running simultaneously.
-This also means that if the user want |PSIfour| to use information from a previous file, like molecular orbitals, he needs to provide the name of the file.
+This also means that if the user wants |PSIfour| to use information from a previous file, like molecular orbitals, he needs to provide the name of the file.
 This can be done through the ``restart_file`` option ::